littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

+v5.3.9 (03/12/23) - Update prep
+-Changes made to re-merge with master branch and prepare for 3.7 -Descriptions and documentation corrected (forgot to restore docs when features restored) -Corp branch buildings have categories
+-Removed spiritualist fed name fix (Paradox fixed)

 v5.3.8 (02/28/23) - More bad (less boring) names
 -Moved over more of the default name formats for added governments.
 -Should be able to deal with "special" governments (e.g. purifiers) appropriately.